ONIGIRIIII/Vancouver-City-FC-Case-Study/README.md

 - Full presentation deck available
 - BI Dashboard with interactive visualizations
 - Detailed financial models and projections

-### Contact Information
-For questions about this analysis or implementation support, please contact the consulting team.

 ---
 *This case study was completed as part of the BOLT UBC First Byte 2025 competition*